HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 Eating a ration grants 1d4 in any one nutrient.
 Before an adventure or when resting in civilization you can spend 10gp to gain 4d4 spread how you like.
 # Bonds
 ---
 The relationships you have with all the other members of your party are called Bonds.
-Bonds are noted on your Character Sheet: "I am Calryn's Lover".
+Bonds are noted on your Character Sheet: "I am Calryn's Lover - Brain".

 Your Bonds become charged when you Fulfill them, exemplifying the relationship the Bond represents.
 Basic suggestions for this role-play are given in the descriptions of the example Bonds below.
 Though the GM can call for a Bond to be Charged by other examples of excellent role-playing, including but not limited to risking ones well being for their Bond.

-A charged bond can be spent to gain a d6 in the Bonds associated type; Grit, Magic, Brawn, or Brain.
+A charged bond can be spent to gain a d6 in the attribute you assigned it at creation; Grit, Magic, Brawn, or Brain.
 Alternatively you can spend a charged bond to heal 2 HP during a Feast.

 ## Ally
 Your allies are party members that you are professional and amiable with.
 This is the default Bond.